 - 1. A GTF gene annotation file from gencode project (here gencode.v32.annotation.gtf). - 2.
 A FASTA file with the gencode's Human reference genome, version 38 (here GRCh38_full_analysis_set_plus_decoy_hla.fa). - 3.
+A custom perl script, seq_cache_populate.pl, to construct a new local index .
+The seq_cache_populate.pl script can be found in seq_cache_populate.pl. - 4.
 A custom perl script, analyser.pl, to do the final analysis over the VCF file and produce the TSV file in a tabular format.
 The analyser.pl script can be downloaded here.